positron-solutions/derpconfig/README.md

 1. `nixos-rebuild switch` and it takes about an hour on a five year-old laptop unless you have significantly reduced the drivers and things.
 1. 💡 **The first runs will likely not be successful**!
-You must fix up sympathetic options as described below.
+You must fix up dependent options as described below.

-### Fixing Up Sympathetic Options
+### Fixing Up Dependent Options

 During rebuild, NixOS runs a script that will identify unused options.
 That were disabled as a result of the ones you selected.
 Just add them to the pile